AntaresMugisho/PyBladeDocs/docs/7-pyblade-directives.md

 In PyBlade, partials allow you to include smaller template sections within a template file.
 This modular approach is useful for reusing common components (e.g., headers, footers, or menus) across multiple templates, keeping your code organized and reducing redundancy.

 Use the `@include` directive to insert a partial within a template.
-The path to the partial is specified as a string, excluding the `.html` extension and separating direcoties with dots (`.`).
+The path to the partial is specified as a string, excluding the `.html` extension and separating direcoties using **dot notation**.

 **Example**